 Two additional priorities the Office of Advancement focused on in 2020 were the Five for the Hive Athletics Upgrades and the Hobbs-Sigler Science Hall Renovations.
 Thanks to a challenge grant from the Mary Morton Parsons Foundation, gifts were matched dollar-for-dollar up to $75,000 per initiative.
 The Five for the Hive challenge is now met and there is less than $15,000 left to be raised for the Hobbs-Sigler challenge.

 As on Give Days past, it took many Hornets coming together — from advancement to athletics, from communications staff to communications faculty.
-Athletics’ Director of Digital Media Joe Hutzler directed the livestream, while Associate Professor of Communication Studies Dr. Jimmy Roux hosted multiple segments.
+Athletics’ Director of Digital Media Joe Hutzler directed the livestream, while Professor of Communication Studies and Nonprofit Leadership Dr. Jimmy Roux hosted multiple segments.
 Faculty and coaches recorded video appeals to promote their programs and challenge students, alumni, and fellow employees to chip in.

 Dr. David Richards, who chairs the political science and international relations department, decided to do a challenge for the study abroad office, an important partner in his students’ global education, and received great support for the program through GiveDay.

 “Faculty have a special relationship with current students and alumni,” Richards said.
 “I think it is great when faculty can connect with them on special occasions like GiveDay or Homecoming.”

 During the final GiveDay Live segment at 4 p.m., Morrison-Shetlar and her husband, “First Gentleman” Dr. Bob Shetlar, continued a long-running Lynchburg tradition: They rang the Kenneth and Sheila Garren Victory Bell.